IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-1/README.md

 ![Grant access to the data virtualization tool](../.gitbook/assets/images/dv/dv-0-grant-access.png)

-## Virtualize Db2 data with Data Virtualization
+## 2. Virtualize Db2 data with Data Virtualization

+For this section we'll now use the Data Virtualization tool to import the data from Db2 Warehouse, which is now exposed as an Connection in Cloud Pak for Data.

+### Add a Data Source to Data Virtualization

 To launch the data virtualization tool, go the (☰) menu and click *Collect* and then *Virtualized data*.